Review: In The Night Garden at Blackpool Grand Theatre

 The live show has been running since 2010 and has proved an unstoppable juggernaut.

-This year’s show is loosely based on Igglepiggle’s busy day, characters they’re used to seeing on screen was tantalisingly now just a few yards away.
+This year’s show is loosely based on Igglepiggle’s busy day, characters were used to seeing on screen was tantalisingly now just a few yards away.

-We watched as Upsy Daisy, greeted to the stage by rousing applause, did her dance and the Tombliboos drummer away to their hearts’ content.
+We watched as Upsy Daisy, greeted to the stage by rousing applause, did her dance and the Tombliboos drummed away to their hearts’ content.

 The highlight though for the transfixed young fans was when the Pinky Ponk flew around this magnificent theatre.